Orlando First Time Home Buyer Guide

 Potentially lower entry prices

-The tradeoff may be commute time, so buyers should test drive routes before falling in love with a house.
-Because a beautiful kitchen will not save you from a brutal daily drive.
+The tradeoff may be commute time, so I recommend buyers test drive routes before falling in love with a house.
+Because a beautiful kitchen won't save you from a brutal daily drive.

 How Much Do First Time Buyers Need Down?